 There are many recommendations provided from security firms and government agencies that provide specific ways to stop the most pervasive and dangerous threats.
 These controls often go deeper than focusing on security threats.
 They go into how we can protect and control data access within any application that we use.

 Data breach is one of the biggest fears that any company can face today.
 The idea that company data is out in the wild is enough for organizations to put stringent and controlling mechanisms in place.
 With the move to Cloud services, solutions that limit data flow and access are even more important.
-Microsoft’s Office 365 provides a service for Data Loss Prevention (DLP), which is able to identify sensitive or critical data within your organization.
+Office and Microsoft 365 provides a service for Data Loss Prevention (DLP), which is able to identify sensitive or critical data within your organization.

 Are you managing multiple Office 365 tenants?
 If yes, read our guide, 15 Tricks to Succeed in Managing Multiple Office 365 Tenants to help you save time.
 Click here to learn how.

 Data Loss Prevention helps businesses follow industry regulations and protect sensitive information.
 It also prevents inadvertent disclosure.
 Sensitive information that you need to prevent leaking outside your organization includes financial data, such as credit card numbers, social security numbers, or health records.
-With a DLP policy, you can identify, track, and protect sensitive information across Office 365.
+With a DLP policy, you can identify, track, and protect sensitive information across Office and Microsoft 365.

 How Do Data Loss Prevention Policies Work?